broadinstitute/cromwell/docs/SubWorkflows.md

 }
 ```

-The sub workflow ID can be queried separately:
+The sub-workflow ID can be queried separately:

 `GET /api/workflows/v2/a6365f91-c807-465a-9186-a5d3da98fe11/metadata`